Why is there gridlock at Dover again and will it always be like this?

 So could every holiday peak bring gridlock?

-After the experience at the start of April, some travellers will move to other ferry routes, such as DFDS from Newhaven to Dieppe or Brittany Ferries from Portsmouth, Poole and Plymouth to a range of French and Spanish ports.
+After their experience at the start of April, some travellers will move to other ferry routes, such as those operated by DFDS from Newhaven to Dieppe, or by Brittany Ferries from Portsmouth, Poole and Plymouth to a range of French and Spanish ports.

 What about Dover itself?

-The Port of Dover has an extremely constrained location beneath the White Cliffs with no room for expansion, which means that little can be done in terms of infrastructure.
+The Port of Dover sits in an extremely constrained location beneath the White Cliffs, with no room for expansion, which means that little can be done in terms of infrastructure.
 So the answer lies in limiting the number of people passing through.
 Rigorous controls could be introduced to limit the number of cars and coaches hoping to depart from Dover.

 There is an analogous problem at the Eurostar terminal at London St Pancras International, from which trains depart to travel through the Channel Tunnel to Paris, Brussels and Amsterdam.
 The departure area simply does not have enough space to handle pre-Brexit numbers of passengers.